GalaxyEdit: Large-Scale Image Editing Dataset with Enhanced Diffusion Adapter: GalaxyEdit Dataset

 \section{GalaxyEdit Dataset}

 Our goal is to build a comprehensive dataset for add and remove tasks that supports edits on a wide range of objects using a diverse set of instructions.
-Towards this, we propose a unified pipeline comprising of 4 stages 1.)
-Object Detection and Mask Generation 2.)
-Rule-based and Semantic Filtering 3.)
-Mask-based Inpainting 4.)
-Instruction Generation.
+Towards this, we propose a unified pipeline comprising of 4 stages

 As a source image repository, we utilize the COCO dataset \cite{coco}, which contains 118k images annotated with object labels and masks.
 Fig \ref{fig:datapipeline} depicts the overall flow diagram for generating data using our pipeline.
 Given an input image, we select one or more objects for edit and obtain the inpainted image by running through the first three stages of our pipeline.
 The source and edit image pair obtained in this way serves as a training pair for the remove task.
 To obtain the training pair for the add task we simply swap the source and target images.
 Subsequently, we run the instruction generation module to generate a range of instructions for the edit, completing the data generation process.
 We refer the reader to the supplementary material for visualizations of the dataset samples and more details on the data generation process.
 In the following sections we explain each module in detail.